meumesmo/BodyDataCollection/README.md

 # Body Data Collection

-This is a repository containing a set of softwares that allows to collect data from a user using the Kinect hardware.
+This is a repository containing a set of softwares that allows to collect data from a user using the Kinect sensor from Microsoft.